-To further elucidate the relevance of tsMHCII expression in PTCs, we performed statistical analysis of tsMHCII mRNA levels in thyroid carcinoma based on a web tool (cistrome.shinyapps.io/timer/).
-The HLA-DQA1, DRA and DPA1 mRNA levels were highly expressed in PTC (Fig. S5).
-High expression of tsMHCII was correlated with Bcells, CD4+ Tcells, and CD8+ Tcells infiltration (Fig. 4I).
-Higher HLA-DQA1, DRA and DPA1 mRNA levels predicted better prognosis of PTC patients (Fig. 4J).
-After adjustment, Cox regression analysis showed that CIITA (positive vs. negative) was significantly correlated to OS (HR=0.504, 95% CI 0.27-0.938, P=0.031, Table S3).
-These findings suggest that the expression of tsMHCII may serve as a prognosis biomarker to predict good survival of PTC patients.
+To validate the IHC findings, we analyzed transcript levels of tsMHCII in various carcinomas using the TIMER web tool (cistrome.shinyapps.io/timer/) and found that HLA-DQA1, DRA, and DPA1 mRNA levels were highly expressed in PTC (Fig. S5).
+Transcript analysis of tsMHCII genes in our cohort indicated that high expression of tsMHCII correlated with B-cell, CD4+ T-cell, and CD8+ T-cell infiltration (Fig. 4I).
+Additional Kaplan-Meier analysis revealed that higher HLA-DQA1, DRA, and DPA1 mRNA levels were associated with a better prognosis in patients with PTC (Fig. 4J).
+After adjusting for age and gender, Cox regression analysis showed that CIITA (positive versus negative) significantly correlated with OS (HR=0.504, 95% CI: 0.27-0.938, P=0.031, Table S3).
+These findings suggest that tsMHCII expression may serve as a prognostic biomarker for good survival of patients with PTC.

-BRAF inhibitor up-regulated tsMHCII enhances the sensitivity of PD-1 antibody treatment.
+BRAF inhibitor up-regulated tsMHCII and enhances the sensitivity of PTC cells to PD-1 antibody treatment.

-TsMHCII expression has been associated with improved survival in melanoma and classic Hodgkin lymphoma patients treated with anti-PD-1/anti-PD-L1 [25,26].
-However, whether BRAF inhibitor up-regulated tsMHCII affects elimination function of the immune system following anti-PD-1 treatment remains unclear.
-We thus performed in vitro cytotoxicity assays and revealed that combination of BRAF inhibitor and Nivolunab enhanced the elimination effect of PBL on PTC cells, while downregulation of tsMHCII by CIITA siRNA blocked the enhancement (Fig. 5A).
-Furthermore, combined treatment activated CD4+ T cells more efficiently and resulted higher INF-γ secretion, which was prohibited by CIITA siRNA as well (Fig. 5B).
+TsMHCII expression is associated with improved survival in patients with melanoma and classic Hodgkin lymphoma treated with anti-PD-1/anti-PD-L1 [25,26].
+However, whether BRAF inhibitor treatment alters the homing and elimination functions of immune cells through up-regulation of tsMHCII expression following anti-PD-1 treatment remains unclear.
+We thus performed in vitro cytotoxicity assays in the presence and absence of BRAF inhibitor, PD-1, and combination BRAF inhibitor and PD-1 treatment and noticed that a combination treatment of BRAF inhibitor and Nivolunab enhanced the elimination effect of PBL on PTC cells(Fig. 5A).
+Furthermore, combination treatment also activated CD4+ T cells more efficiently and resulted in higher INF-γ secretion than either treatment alone (Fig. 5B).
+The enhanced homing, elimination, CD4+ T-cell activation, and INF-γ secretion effects in response to combination BRAF PD-1 treatment were attenuated in response to cells with siRNA-mediated knockdown of CIITA suggesting that combination BRAF inhibitor and PD-1 blockade treatment modulates immune cell function through increasing tsMHCII expression in PTC cells.

-We further tested the antitumor activity of combined treatment of PLX4032 and Nivolunab in a transgenic mouse model of spontaneous thyroid cancer.
-Basically, BrafCA mice were crossed with TPO-Cre mice, the double transgene positive off-springs will develop PTC around the age of 4-5 weeks [27].
-Mice were randomized to receive either single drug (PLX42032 or anti-PD-1 antibody), or combined therapy (see scheme in Fig. 5C).
-Either PLX4032 or anti-PD-1 antibody treatment alone reduced the tumor volume to about 70-80% of the initial volume, but the combination of PLX4032 and anti-PD-1 antibody caused a more significant reduction in tumor volume and weight than either single therapy (Fig. 5D-E).
-By analyzing the cell composition within tumor tissues through flow cytometry, we found combined therapy largely increased the infiltration of CD4+ and CD8+ Tcells and elevated the percentages of activated Tcells marked by CD107 staining (Fig. 5F).
-Furthermore, the expression of tsMHCII was consistently up-regulated in the tumor tissues of mice treated with PLX4032, anti-PD-1 antibody alone or combination treatment (Fig. 5G).
-HE staining of liver and kidney tissues showed that combination therapy did not impair liver or kidney function (Fig. S6).
-Collectively, these data showed that a combination of BRAFi and Nivolunab increases elimination effect of immune system in PTC via up-regulation of tsMHCII.
-A schematic model summarizing the regulation of tsMHCII involved in BRAFV600E related PTC is presented in Fig. 6.
+To confirm our results in an in vivo model, we further tested the antitumor activity of combined PLX4032 and Nivolunab treatment in a transgenic mouse model of spontaneous thyroid cancer (Fig. 5C).
+Mice treated with PLX4032 or anti-PD-1 antibody treatment alone had reduced tumor volume to about 70-80% of the initial volume though the combination regimen of PLX4032 and anti-PD-1 antibody produced a greater reduction in tumor volume and weight than either therapy alone (Fig. 5D-E).
+Flow cytometry analysis of immune cell composition within tumor tissues indicated that combined therapy largely increased CD4+ and CD8+ T-cell infiltration and elevated the percentage of activated T-cells as determined byCD107 staining (Fig. 5F).
+IHC analysis of tumor tissues from mice treated with PLX4032, anti-PD-1 antibody, or combination treatment revealed a consistent up-regulation of tsMHCII expression that was greatest in the combination regimen (Fig. 5G).
+Hematoxylin and eosin staining of liver and kidney tissues showed that combination therapy did not impair liver or kidney function in these animals (Fig. S6).
+Collectively, these data indicate that a combination regimen of BRAF inhibitor and Nivolunab increases the elimination effect of PTC cells by the immune system via up-regulation of tsMHCII.
+A schematic summarizing the regulation of tsMHCII involved in BRAFV600E related PTC is presented in Fig. 6.

 Discussion